A program of the U.S. Chamber of Commerce Foundation

-The Fellow Spotlight introduces a fellow who has graduated from the program.
+The Fellow Spotlight introduces a fellow who has recently graduated from the program.

 Master Sergeant, U.S. Marine Corps